mliu6723/cse15l-lab-reports/labreport5.md

 # Lab Report 5

-In enjoyed lab report 3 and researching various options to a command so for this lab I will be researching options for the `grep` command
+I enjoyed lab report 3 and researching various options for a command so for this lab I will be researching options for the `grep` command.

 # Option 1: `grep -H`